pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
-   :lines: 41-48
+   :start-after: id-token: write
+   :end-before:  publish-to-testpypi:

 This step uses the `pypa/gh-action-pypi-publish`_ GitHub
 Action: after the stored distribution package has been downloaded by the `download-artifact`_ action, it uploads the contents of the ``dist/`` folder into PyPI unconditionally.
-This job also signs the artifacts with Sigstore right after publishing them to PyPI.
+This job also signs the artifacts with the `sigstore/gh-action-sigstore-python`_ GitHub Action publishing them to PyPI.

 Separate workflow for publishing to TestPyPI
 ============================================